yale-dsaas/yale-dsaas.github.io/_posts/2023-01-01-springschedule.md

 title: Spring 2023 Schedule
 ---

 For Spring 2023, we will be organizing the seminar in hybrid mode.
-The zoom link will be sent via deptartment wide email and the in-person session will be held in the KT 5th floor conference room.
+The zoom link will be sent via deptartment wide email and the in-person session will be held in the 46 HLH conference room.
 While the seminar is held in virtual or hybrid mode, we ask our attendees to follow our <a href="{{ site.baseurl }}/rules">Guidelines for Virtual Engagement</a>.

 <table>
   <thead>